acrucetta/mente/src/md/work.md

     - Original ideas come from trying to build or understand something slightly too difficult
     - Writing about ideas helps you create a sort of vacuum that drives more ideas out of you
     - Changing your context can help; visiting new places or going for a walk
-- Don't divide your attention too thinly; be professionaly curious about a few topics and idly curious about many more
+- Don't divide your attention too thinly; be professionally curious about a few topics and idly curious about many more

 ### 28 Letters from John D. Rockerfeller to His Son